Batev/Interpret-Models/README.md

 We can now evaluate the feature importance of each model:

-- On the one hand we could see that in Model 1. the columns: marital-status and relationship play an important role in deciding whether a person should earn >= 50k.
-In my opinion these two columns should not be part of the models and were therefore removed in Model 2., 3. and 4.
+- On the one hand we could see that in Model 1. the columns: *marital-status* and *relationship* play an important role in deciding whether a person should earn >= 50k.
+In my opinion these two columns should not be part of the models and were therefore removed in Models 2., 3. and 4.
 Looking at other models we could now see that the most important role in deciding whether a person earns >= 50k is played by the columns: *capital-gain*, *occupation* and *education-num*.

 - On the other hand we see that in Model 2. a key influencer on deciding whether a person should earn < 50k is the *gender*.
 The feature *gender__ Female* affects the prediction in a negative way, and, therefore, I have balanced the data set in Model 3. to have equal number of *males* and *females* that earn >= 50k or < 50k (see *support* in the classification report).
 As we can see in the feature importance column of Model 3., this have not made any positive impact or the negativity of the *gender__ Female* feature.
 Thus, in Model 4.
 I have also removed the *gender* column and balanced the model on *ethnicity*.